False positive control in time series coincidence detection

 for any threshold $\alpha\in[0,1]$, any (nonempty) subset of indices $\cT\subseteq[T-\Delta]$, and any choice of the function $\psi$ with time window $\Delta$. \end{theorem} In other words, this result ensures approximate control of the probability of a false detection (i.e., the upper bound is not much larger than $\alpha$), as long as the $\beta$-mixing coefficients are not too large (for some $\tau\ll T$).
 As a special case, if we are only testing a single $p_t$ (i.e., not a multiple testing scenario), then this theorem yields

 by taking $\cT=\{t\}$.

 \paragraph{Comparing the theorems.} Importantly, in the result of Theorem~\ref{thm2}, the upper bound does not vary with $t$---it offers a meaningful bound even for the ``real-time'' detection problem, when we aim to verify that an event has occurred at time $t=T$.
-Of course, this comes at the cost of requiring the additional $\beta$-mixing assumption.
+Of course, this comes at the cost of requiring the additional $\beta$-mixing assumption, which is required to ensure that any dependence within a single data stream must be relatively short-lived.
 In Theorem~\ref{thm1}, on the other hand, since we do not assume any mixing conditions, then we need to be able to observe data occurring both before time $t$ and after time $t$ (i.e., $t$ should lie in the middle of the time range), to be able to assess whether the evidence observed at time $t$ is significant.